Northwestern Confederacy: War with the United States

 In 1790, General Harmar led an expedition to subdue the native confederacy, marching north from Fort Washington to Kekionga.
 His forces were defeated in what was, at the time, the largest Native American victory against the U.S. The victory emboldened the confederacy.
 Because they were both present at Kekionga when it was attacked, it was the first military operation shared by Little Turtle and Shawnee leader Blue Jacket.

 The following year, determined to defeat the confederacy, St. Clair led a new expedition on the same route.
 At the time, the confederacy was in Detroit considering terms of peace to present to the United States; but when it was alerted to the new campaign it readied for war.
 The confederacy ambushed and quickly overwhelmed St. Clair in camp, and St. Clair's defeat remains one of the worst defeats in the history of the U.S. Army.

 After this decisive military victory, U.S. president George Washington sent peace emissaries to the confederacy.
 The first emissary was Major Alexander Truman; he and his servant, William Lynch, were killed before they arrived.
 A similar mission in May 1792 ended when Colonel John Hardin and his servant, Freeman, were mistaken for spies and killed on the site of modern Hardin, Ohio.
 A U.S. delegation led by Rufus Putnam and John Hamtramck, with assistance from Little Turtle's son-in-law William Wells, negotiated a treaty with the tribes of the Wabash Confederacy later that year.
 According to Henry Knox, the treaty weakened the Northwestern Confederacy by 800 warriors.

 The confederacy continued to debate whether to continue the war or sue for peace while they had the advantage, and a council of several nations met at the confluence of the Auglaize and Maumee Rivers in September 1792.
 Alexander McKee, representing British interests, arrived late in the month.
-For a week in October, pro-war factions (especially Simon Girty, the Shawnee, and the Miami) debated moderate factions—particularly the Iroquois, represented by Cornplanter and Red Jacket.
+For a week in October, pro-war factions (especially Simon Girty, the Shawnee, and the Miami) debated moderate factions—particularly the Haudenosaunee, represented by Cornplanter and Red Jacket.
 The council agreed that the Ohio River must remain the boundary of the United States, that the forts in the Ohio Country must be destroyed, and that they would meet with the United States at the lower Sandusky River in the spring of 1793.
 Although the U.S. received the council's demands with indignation, Knox agreed to send treaty commissioners Benjamin Lincoln, Timothy Pickering and Beverley Randolph to the 1793 council and suspend offensive operations until that time.